legalsmeagol15/Helpers/README.md

 _Hey presto!_  That is all you need to have a `SimpleOptions` parsed from the given command line options.

+## Artificial Intelligence

+Meh.
+Stick with Python for now.
+I haven't gotten around to implementing these ones, mostly.

 ## DataStructures

-Most of my work can be found here, because over time I have discovered a need for all sorts of different data structures beyond what you might find in the standard library.
+I often encounter the need for a particular data structure that does _X_, and just as often, I realize that data structures can be implemented in a general or generic way.
+I have built a collection here.
+Some of the particularly interesting ones:

+- `Deque<T>` - Why wasn't this part of the C# standard libraries?
+Does it exist under some other moniker?
+Well, sometimes the implementation is more fun than the use anyway.
+Enjoy that one here.
+- `DynamicLinkedList<T>` - Just like your basic `LinkedList<T>`, but with a reference to a `DynamicLinkedListNode<T>`,
+you can delete, add before, or add after in an _O(1)_ operation.
+- `IntervalSet<T> where T : IComparable<T>` - A weird data structure whose purpose is to maintain the true/false
+whether the set contains some `T` item.
+Items can be added or removed in contiguous runs.
+For example, in an `IntervalSet<int>`, all the ints between 20 and 2,000,000 can be added in a single near-_O(1)_ operation.
+Obviously, the structure cheats by storing only where the run begins and ends, so the contents do not _really_ exist meaningfully on the set.
+But you can do cool boolean operations between two `IntervalSet<T>` operations.
+- `PipelineWorker` and `RedoWorker`.
+Suppose you have a task that needs to be performed asynchronously, but you don't care particularly when it will be completed.
+In the meantime, you might enqueue more work to be done as soon as the first item is complete.
+These inherits of the `BackgroundWorker` might be useful.
+This is the older style of multi- threading in C# so I don't know how they might compare with `Task`s or `async/await`.
+But they're event-driven and easy to use.

 ## Dependency

 This project takes the usual notion of variables, but turns it on its head.
-In programming generally, the value of a value is expected to remain what it is set to be, even though its semantic significance may be the function output of the interaction of other variables.
+In programming generally, the value of a variable is expected to remain what it is set to be, even though its semantic significance may be the function output of the interaction of other variables.
 In other words, if `triangle_height` is some number whose semantic value is supposed to equal the sine of 'theta', changing 'theta' will not automatically update the value of `triangle_height`.

+This is useful for the situation where you want an entirely system to have a coherent state, but you don't want to have to recalculate the state in its entirety with every little change.
+Only the parts affected are updated in response to any particular change.